stefanreich/maven-resolver/maven-resolver-synccontext-redisson/src/site/markdown/index.md

 of Redis to provide a fast, concurrent-safe access from one or multiple Maven instances to the same local Maven repository.

-For further details of the factory read the [Javadoc](./apidocs/org/eclipse/aether/synccontext/RedissonSyncContextFactory.html).
+For further details about the factory read the [Javadoc](./apidocs/org/eclipse/aether/synccontext/RedissonSyncContextFactory.html).

 ## Open Issues/Notes